Icinga/icinga2/doc/6-distributed-monitoring.md

       //...
     }

-Save and validate the configuration on the master node.
+Save the changes and validate the configuration on the master node:

     [root@icinga2-master1.localdomain /]# icinga2 daemon -C